PeteJames21/alx-higher_level_programming/0x11-python-network_1/README.md

 ## 5-hbtn_header.py
 Write a Python script that takes in a URL, sends a request to the URL and displays the value of the variable X-Request-Id in the response header.
 Use the requests package

+## 6-post_email.py
+Write a Python script that takes in a URL and an email address, sends a POST request to the passed URL with the email as a parameter, and finally displays the body of the response